Powered by

 The Sehore district in Madhya Pradesh attracts a significant population for medical treatment, boasting 60 private hospitals/health care facilities and 69 medical clinics that operate without beds.
 The waste generated from these health institutions is responsibly managed at the Biomedical Waste Treatment Facility, under the administration of the Environment Protection Corporation situated in Sehore City.
 This institution houses an incinerator, which is a type of furnace designed to burn hazardous materials.
 Additionally, it comprises an autoclave, a machine designed to sterilise objects utilising high-temperature steam and pressure, as well as a shredder, which is used for daily waste destruction.

 Based on data from the Madhya Pradesh Pollution Control Board, Sehore generates 80.983 kg of biomedical waste daily.
-Discussing the capacity of Sehore's current biomedical waste treatment facility, EPC, it can incinerate up to 100 kg of waste hourly, and autoclave between 40 to 80 kg of waste every hour.
+Discussing the capacity of Sehore's current biomedical waste treatment facility, EPC, it can incinerate up to 100 kg of waste hourly and autoclave between 40 to 80 kg of waste every hour.
 Further, shred up to 35 kg per hour.

 What is biomedical waste?

 Biomedical waste refers to, the materials generated after the treatment of humans and animals, which encompasses organs, tissues, blood, medical tools, medication, syringes, bottles, gloves, blades, and other related items.
 This type of waste must be handled differently from standard household rubbish due to the presence of hazardous bacteria, viruses, and toxic chemicals.
 Consequently, hospitals should utilise four distinct colour-coded bins (red, blue, yellow, and white) to enable effective segregation of these categories.
-This practice was initiated by the Environment Ministry of the Government of India in 2016, with the primary goal of facilitating accurate distribution and disposal of these diverse types of waste.
+This practice was initiated by the Environment Ministry of the Government of India in 2016, with the primary goal of facilitating the accurate distribution and disposal of these diverse types of waste.
 It's comparable to how we are encouraged to segregate wet and dry rubbish in our homes to ensure proper waste management.
 The hospital administration bears the responsibility for ensuring biomedical waste is properly segregated.

 Different-coloured dustbins